risingPhil/PokeMe64/README.md

 - Make it easy to reset/reconfigure the Generation II game clock

 # Limitations
-When using a Korean gen II pokémon game, the Pokémon names won't show correctly.
-This is because the character set of the Korean games is vastly different and much more complex.
-I don't have any personal stakes or interest in these games, so I just made them show as "poke-\<number\>" instead.
+When using a Korean gen II pokémon game, neither the trainer name (in various screens) nor the pokémon name (in the stats screen) will be displayed in the UI.
+This is because our font doesn't have the Korean characters and I don't sufficiently care to add them because they're such niche versions.

 PokeMe64 also doesn't support batteryless reproduction carts due to technical limitations.
 Unfortunately this means most reproduction carts can't be supported. (see the "Reproduction carts" section below).